aramk/crayon-syntax-highlighter/readme.md

 * Download [POEdit](http://www.poedit.net/).
 Add `..` to the source paths under catalog preferences, and `crayon__`, `crayon_n` and `crayon_e` under source keywords.
 * Update and start making translations.
-* Send the `.po` file to me at <crayon.syntax@gmail.com> and give me your name and a URL for credit.
+* Send the `.po` file to me at <crayon.syntax@gmail.com> and give me your name and a URL to your blog for credit.
 Alternatively, fork this repo and make a push request :)

 ## Fonts